lemming52/white_knight/diffraction/README.txt

 COMMENTARY
 The plot produced for core 1 shows the expected sinc relationship, so much so the predicted plot is completely overlapped by the calculated.
-For the second core exercise, the plot produced the expected results, showing
+For the second core exercise, the plot produced the sensible results, showing the regular spacing between maxima expected due to the sinusoidal variation in the aperture.

 SUPPLEMENTARY